bpartner/dto/README.md

 ## Usage
 Declare you Dto object.
 You can use any types declarations.

 For array or collection you can use PHPDoc annotation with type of data inside.
-Supported only array and collection
+Supported only array and collection.

 ```php
 class DemoDto extends DtoAbstract
 {